Craven Park, Hull: Greyhound racing

+Rugby League Challenge Cup

+On 28 January 2025, after it was agreed that Johnny Whiteley Park in Gipsyville was unsuitable to hold a fixture against a professional rugby league team, Craven Park was announced as the replacement host venue for West Hull A.R.L.F.C., an amateur team who play in the National Conference League, for their 2025 Challenge Cup third round fixture against Super League team St Helens.
+A total of 1,900 pre-booked tickets had been sold in the days leading up to the match on 8 February, however kick-off was delayed by 15 minutes due to stadium officials having to open the stadium gates and allow free admission to large numbers of fans wanting to buy tickets, which eventually saw over 5,000 fans attending the match.

 Speedway

 Speedway arrived in 1995 hosting the Hull Vikings but finished in 2005.

 Boxing

 In 2015, Craven Park hosted the 'Rumble on the Humber', where after ten rounds, Olympic gold medalist Luke Campbell defeated local rival Tommy Coyle, with crowds numbering around about 15,000.

 Quidditch

 On 26 August 2017, Craven Park hosted the first ever Championship fixture of the Quidditch Premier League.
 The fixture involved eight teams from two regional divisions (North Division and South Division), and the winners were the West Midlands Revolution.

 Rugby league internationals

-Craven Park has hosted six rugby league internationals.
+Craven Park has hosted five rugby league internationals.

 The list of international rugby league matches played at Craven Park is: